Terry Forrestal

 He was a stuntman and stunt coordinator since the 1970s.
 He was also a technical advisor and occasionally an actor on films and TV.
 His best-known work includes Bond films Moonraker, Octopussy, Never Say Never Again, and GoldenEye, as well as Indiana Jones and the Temple of Doom, Batman (1989), Robin Hood: Prince of Thieves, Braveheart, Titanic and Elizabeth.

-He died in a BASE jumping accident on 10 June 2000, in Lysefjord, Norway, aged 52.
+He died after a BASE jumping accident on 10 June 2000, in Lysefjord, Norway, aged 52, after attempting to rescue himself from a ledge.